refinedev/refine/documentation/docs/core/tutorial.md

   }
 ```

 At this point, we need to join records from different resources.
-For this, we're goint to use the **refine** hook `useOne`.
+For this, we're going to use the **refine** hook `useOne`.

 Before we start, just edit our interface for the new `ICategory` type: